 For my clients who find themselves locked inside the Perfectionism Prison, there are three main strategies I use to help them embrace their imperfections and escape their self- imposed imprisonment.
 Here is how to embrace the “imperfect”.

 Sometimes the fears and consequences are real, and sometimes they’re merely perceived.
 It’s important to know which is which, and the best way to do that is by playing the “what if” game.

-• What if you got the job or what if you didn’t get
+- …you got the job or what if you didn’t get the job?

 Think through all the possible scenarios, good and bad, and play them out to the end.
 Recognize that an opportunity doesn’t have to be perfect to have value.
 The fear of what might happen is usually greater than what could actually happen.
 And, trite but true—sometimes it really is about the journey, not the destination.

 “When you take risks you learn that there will be times when you succeed and there will be times when you fail, and both are equally important.”

 If you are paralyzed with fear to step outside your comfort zone and appear imperfect, then this is the exercise for you.
 If the fear of looking silly or incompetent keeps you from growing and trying new things, then this is definitely the overcoming perfectionism exercise for you.